 Single parents working 16 hours plus per week, or couples both working 16 hours plus per week, with an annual family income less than £72,000 (for larger families), should check if they're eligible via the Childcare Tax Credits guide.

 The vouchers let you pay for childcare from your pre-tax and national insurance income.
-Mightn’t sound like much, but the benefit’s huge.
+It mightn’t sound like much, but the benefit’s huge.

-Most employers use a salary sacrifice scheme, where you give up £1,000 of salary, which is only worth £700 in a basic taxpayer’s pocket.
-In return, they get £1,000 of childcare vouchers, so are £300 per £1,000 better off.
+Most employers use a salary sacrifice scheme.
+Here, you give up £1,000 of salary, but if you're a basic taxpayer that's only worth £700 in your pocket.
+In return, you're given £1,000 of childcare vouchers, so you're £300 per £1,000 better off.
 Check Childcare Vouchers and the Childcare Help guide for more.